AdobeDocs/audience-manager.en/help/using/c-features/c-segments/segment-builder-data.md

 snippet: y
 ---

-# Trait and Segment Population Data in Segment Builder{#trait-and-segment-population-data-in-segment-builder}
+# Trait and Segment Population Data in Segment Builder {#trait-and-segment-population-data-in-segment-builder}

 Add and remove traits in Segment Builder to see actual trait populations along with actual and estimated segment population data.
 The estimated population size data helps you build the right segment for your campaign.